appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1 and L2*
 1. Review list of external authentication services against ADA approved services.
-2. Review provided evidence for adherence with the requirements
+2. Review provided evidence for adherence with the requirements.